 This process, however, is complicated by the prevalence of returns in modern eCommerce.
 It’s important to have real-time accurate inventory counts that reflect in your store, or you risk disappointing buyers.
 Similarly, inventory counting can be a sizable undertaking if your stock list is large.

-Easyship includes top of the line inventory management software, making it easy to keep a real-time count of your inventory whether its sold, in transit, or being returned.
+Easyship includes top-of-the-line inventory management software, making it easy to keep a real-time count of your inventory whether it's sold, in transit, or being returned.
 Our inventory counts update automatically, helping you keep an accurate tally of inventory across all stages of the customer journey.